 Is it comfortable?

-Comfort is key when it comes to safety harnesses, but not just because an uncomfortable harness is annoying.
+Comfort is key when it comes to hunting safety harnesses, but not just because an uncomfortable harness is annoying.
 Harnesses that pinch or ride up or end up in awkward positions can affect your hunt.
-Drawing your bow is an exaggerated movement and a precise one, and you don’t want your harness getting in the way of that.
+Drawing your bow is an exaggerated movement and a precise one, and you don’t want your safety harness getting in the way of that.

 How heavy is it?